CDC warns Americans to ‘avoid’ trick-or-treating for Halloween

-ATLANTA — The Centers for Disease Control rolled out new guidance warning against door-to-door trick-or-treating this Halloween.
+SAVANNAH, Ga.
+WSAV) – The Centers for Disease Control has rolled out new guidance warning against door-to-door trick-or-treating this Halloween.

 “Many traditional Halloween activities can be high-risk for spreading viruses,” the CDC said.
 “There are several safer, alternative ways to participate in Halloween.
 If you may have COVID-19 or you may have been exposed to someone with COVID-19, you should not participate in in-person Halloween festivities and should not give out candy to trick-or-treaters.”